ALT is committed to the revitalization of the Hancock Neighborhood for the preservation of cultural heritage and traditional land use.

-This is a historically African-American neighborhood that has recently seen a lot real-estate pressure from investors and students desiring housing near the University of Georgia and downtown Athens.
+The Hancock Neighborhood is located along Hancock Avenue from the downtown area and it extends over to the St. Mary’s hospital area and the Brooklyn neighborhood off of Hawthorne Avenue.
+This is a historically African-American neighborhood that has recently seen a lot real-estate pressure from investors and university students desiring housing near the University of Georgia and downtown Athens.
 Many families who have lived in this neighborhood for generations are low to moderate income and cannot financially compete with investors and students.
-The property taxes in this neighborhood have increased tremendously and forced families to move elsewhere.
+As the property taxes in this neighborhood have increased tremendously over time, many of these families have been forced to move.

 ALT is also involved in the revitalization efforts of the East Athens neighborhood.
 Like the Hancock Corridor, East Athens has a rich cultural history that is being threatened by the influx of student rental housing.
 Two affordable housing communities (the Garden Springs Mobile Home Park and Athens Arms Apartments) were lost to high-end rental housing several years ago.
 ALT received tax credits from the Georgia Department of Community Affairs to build Fourth Street Village, a 120-unit development that will provide additional affordable units for low-income residents.
 Construction on this project is complete and residents are moving in.